wschock-96/M3_ECommerceAPI/README.md

 //
 ORDERS:
-For the Order endpoints, we have the ability to create an individual order or multiple orders, add a product to an order, remove a prodcut from an order, retrieve orders for a user, and retrive products from an order.
+For the Order endpoints, we have the ability to create an individual order or multiple orders, add a product to an order, remove a product from an order, retrieve orders for a user, and retrive products from an order.
 //